Getting Back on Track After Spinal Cord Injury

 While no stay at Shepherd Center can be called typical – patients come from all 50 states and about 60 countries, with various degrees of catastrophic injury – Caroline’s four months in the inpatient Spinal Cord Injury Rehabilitation Program underscore what distinguishes Shepherd from other rehabilitation hospitals.

-Guided by daily consultations from a team of physiatrists, physical therapists, occupational therapists, respiratory therapists, speech-language pathologists, recreational therapists, counselors and others, her care was individualized to meet her goals and needs.
+Guided by daily consultations from a team of physiatrists, physical therapists, occupational therapists, respiratory therapists, speech-language pathologists, recreational therapists, counselors, nurses and others, her care was individualized to meet her goals and needs.